-In February, ECFD met with representatives from the East Bay Parks Fire Division and were shown the extensive work planned for this spring and summer.
-Additionally, the East Bay Parks Fire Division is planning fuel break and fuel reduction from Richmond Heights to Kensington.
+Last year, ECFD met with representatives from the East Bay Parks Fire Division and were shown the extensive work planned for this spring and summer.
+Additionally, the East Bay Parks Fire Division has been continually working on a fuel break and fuel reduction from Richmond Heights to Kensington since 2019.
 This work will provide a better defense to any potential vegetation fires originating in the park.
-Updates will be provided when the work starts and as it progresses.

 FIRE PREVENTION and brush CLEARING IN HILLSIDE NATURAL AREA & WILDCAT CANYON

-Late last year, hearing the resident’s concerns about the fire danger in the HNA, the City Manager directed the Fire Department to work at clearing more brush, dead trees, small eucalyptus trees, poison oak and other unwanted growth.
-This work was initiated in numerous areas including the King Court area, the Boy Scout Bench area as well Potrero Hill and was over and beyond what was completed earlier in 2018.
+In 2019, hearing the resident’s concerns about the fire danger in the HNA, the City Manager directed the Fire Department to work at clearing more brush, dead trees, small eucalyptus trees, poison oak and other unwanted growth.
+This work was initiated in numerous areas including the King Court area, the Boy Scout Bench area as well Potrero Hill and was over and beyond what is normally completed every calendar year.

 |June 2019||The Fire Department has completed all the controlled burns in the Hillside Natural Area for the year.
 We were able to utilize the Delta Camp hand crews for 4 weeks throughout the winter and spring to clear a substantial amount of brush in the King Court, Regency Court and Kent Drive areas.
 The controlled burns were the final stages for removing the over 100 piles of brush.
 The Fire Department is currently working with our contractor to look over the recently cleared areas, maintenance, and keeping regrowth of brush to a minimum.|